mburhanpurkar/web_viewer/README.md

 # Web Viewer for the L1 Pipeline
-NB the web viewer currently does not handle the plots produced by the bonsai dedisperser, meaning show_last_transform and show_triggers show the second last transform and last transform respectively.
-This will be updated soon!
+*N.B. the web viewer currently does not handle the plots produced by the bonsai dedisperser, meaning show_last_transform and show_triggers show the second last transform and last transform respectively.
+This will be updated soon!*

+This isn't the prettiest image viewer around, but my goal is to make it as useful as possible!

 ### Basic Usage